Day 26: Rollercoaster of a day

 Just as I get my cowboy camp all setup I notice I'm on top of an anthill so, as Blü keeps laughing, I move my camp.

 I can't wait to get to Aqua Dulce and Hiker Heaven and take two or three zeros.
 I really need the rest and my feet need to recover.
-Sierras will wait.
+Sierra will wait.
 Also I need to get my camera fixed.

 Tomorrow we'll cross the 400 mile marker.